Skip Navigation

 • Explore and practice Chinese calligraphy.

-• Experience Chinese festivals through videos and hands-on activities (making moon cake, a paper lantern, etc).
+• Experience Chinese festivals through videos and hands-on activities (make a moon cake, a paper lantern, etc.).

 Physical Activity Level: Low